-In the North Bay-Mattawa Conservation Authority jurisdiction, there are 20 subwatersheds.
-Separated by a watershed divide, they flow into one of two larger watersheds: Mattawa River watershed which flows east into the Ottawa River Basin and the Lake Nipissing watershed which flows west into Georgian Bay and the Great Lakes basin.
+In the North Bay-Mattawa Conservation Authority (NBMCA) jurisdiction, there are 20 subwatersheds.
+Separated by a watershed divide, they flow into one of two larger watersheds: the Mattawa River watershed which flows east into the Ottawa River Basin and the Lake Nipissing watershed which flows west into Georgian Bay and the Great Lakes basin.
 Each subwatershed has a unique mixture of land and water habitats: from wetlands, rivers and lakes to forests, grasslands, farms, towns and cities.

 In its role as watershed managers, NBMCA uses a suite of administrative and regulatory "tools" under the Conservation Authorities Act as well as delegated tools under other legislation to meet watershed management obligations.
 These "tools" allow NBMCA to deliver a broad range of programs through which it "manages" the watershed.
 The programs NBMCA delivers to achieve this are featured throughout this website.

-In addition to NBMCA's permitting, regulating and municipal plan review efforts, highlighted under Planning & Permits section of the website, NBMCA undertakes watershed management through monitoring, flood forecasting, research, studies, management plans and drinking water source protection.
+NBMCA's 2015 Integrated Management Strategy (IWMS) lays a 20-year roadmap for the management of the 20 subwatersheds.
+As part of Integrated Watershed Management, NBMCA programs include watershed monitoring, flood forecasting, low water response, research, studies, management plans and drinking water source protection.
 These all contribute to building our water and land resources' resiliency to climate change.

 NBMCA also manages Conservation Area lands that are available for public recreation.